Multiple entropy production for multitime quantum processes: Entropy production for multitime quantum processes

 then we can obtain quasiprobability distribution

 and another entropy production

 which satisfies

 We can similarly define a distribution of entropy production $p(R'_1)$ and prove the detailed FT.
+However, the obtained fluctuation relation is related to processes (\ref{APR1}), not to processes (\ref{NSMBP}).
 The entropy production $R_1$ and $R'_1$ share the same forward processes, but use different initial states in the backward processes.
 Obviously,